briankscheong/movies-db/README.md

 ```
 NOTES:

-The movie search functionality in this application only applies to movies in the existing page due to pagination.
+- The movie search functionality in Movies.DB is local and only applies to movies in the existing page due to pagination.

-Due to the rate limit of 100 daily API calls to the streaming availability service, the application only supports providing streaming availability information for 100 unique movies daily.
+- Due to the rate limit of 100 daily API calls to the streaming availability service, Movies.DB only supports providing streaming availability information for 100 unique movies daily.
 ```

 Check out Movies.DB [here](https://movie-db-phi-peach.vercel.app)!